Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Watashi no Restaurant (わたしのレストラン)*
 - *Xena - Warrior Princess (never released in Japan)*

+I guess that the printer support may be easily restored by some Game Genie code, at least for the Japanese exclusive games that are sequel of games known for using the printer.
+It's currently not part of my skills to mess up with assembly langage.

 ## List of games that display a printer support on the box but without any printing feature confirmed by players

 These games display a printer support logo on their box but I did not find any evidence of a printer library into their code (even a remainder) and it seems than nobody on internet was able to print something from them since more than 20 years.
 The consensus in 2021 is that these games do not have printer support: